Find out how you can boil down your business to a few keywords.

 In theory, your five words could change based on who is asking for answers.
 For example, if the person you are talking to really wants to know why you do what you do rather than what you do, you need to have your brand values or your visionary words ready to go.
-If the person you are talking with falls within the parameters of your ideal customer, you need to have the customer benefits or unique value proposition at your disposal.
+If the person you are talking to falls within the parameters of your ideal customer, you need to have the customer benefits or unique value proposition at the ready.

-While it may seem like a lot of work to come up with just five words that encapsulate the entirety of your business, keep in mind that it is just a jumping off point.
-When you have these quick, clear and easy to digest words ready to go at the drop of a hat you will never find yourself fumbling through a long explanation again.
-Instead, you will prove that you know exactly how to position yourself and your business no matter the circumstances, and you will likely find yourself being prompted to tell the interested party even more about your business.
+While it may seem like a lot of work to come up with just five words that encapsulate your entire business, keep in mind that it is just a jumping-off point.
+When you have these quick, clear and easily digestible words ready to go, you will never find yourself fumbling through a long explanation again.
+Instead, you will prove that you know exactly how to position yourself and your business no matter the circumstances, and you will likely find the interested party prompting you to tell them even more about your business.

 Every person has a core set of values, even if they have never articulated them as such.
-They build their life around these values, and each of their actions is centered around remaining true to them.
-These values could have been shaped by the person's religion, political affiliation, college, hometown or their strong identification with their job.
+They build their life around these values, and each of their actions centers on remaining true to them.
+These values could have been shaped by the person's religion, political affiliation, college, hometown or strong identification with their job.

 Create your core values by identifying what values are most important when it comes to the big decisions.
 Is it being professional, eco-friendly, fiscally conservative, philanthropic or cutting-edge?

-Choosing the five words that quickly and easily describe the customer benefits offered by your business is one of the best ways to ensure that a causal question has the potential to be transformed into an opportunity to cultivate a loyal new customer.
+Choosing the five words that quickly and easily describe the customer benefits your business offers is one of the best ways to transform a casual question into an opportunity to cultivate a loyal new customer.

-For example, if you create wedding stationary, your five words might be stunning, magical, memorable, romantic and timeless.
-You create stunning paper products to help cultivate a magical, romantic moment that will be both memorable and timeless.
+For example, if you create wedding stationery, your five words might be "stunning," "magical," "memorable," "romantic" and "timeless."
+You create stunning paper products to help make a magical, romantic event that will be both memorable and timeless.

-Or, if you are a mechanic, your customer benefits might be phrases such as friendly customer care, comfortable waiting area, low prices, environmentally friendly and fast service.
+If you are a mechanic, your customer benefits might be phrases such as "friendly customer care," "comfortable waiting area," "low prices," "environmentally friendly" and "fast service."

-Knowing the core benefits you provide a customer who chooses to entrust you with their business makes it easy to describe what you have to offer them and exactly why they will be better off for choosing you.
+Knowing the core benefits you provide a customer who entrusts you with their business makes it easy to describe what you have to offer them and exactly why they will be better off for choosing you.

-It is important to be able to clearly define where you are going, not just where you are.
+It is important to clearly define where you are going, not just where you are.
 What is your vision for your business?
 Do you want to reach a certain level of profitability so you are better able to support a favorite charity?
 Do you want to expand globally to reach a larger audience and have a more substantial impact?
-Think about where you want your business to be or how you want it to operate, over the next several decades and find the words that clearly bring that image to life.
+Think about where you want your business to be or how you want it to operate over the next several decades, and find the words that clearly bring that image to life.

-Perhaps you are the sole proprietor of a small business but you want to, one day, help women in remote areas of the world earn a living.
-One of your words could be empowerment.
-Or maybe you are a small business owner and you hope to build something that will positively impact your community for generations to come.
-One of your words may be community.
-For these five words, you are truly limited only by your own imagination and ability to dream of a brighter future.
+Perhaps you are the sole proprietor of a small business but you want to help women in remote areas of the world earn a living one day: One of your words could be "empowerment."
+Or maybe you are a small business owner and hope to build something that will positively impact your community for generations to come: One of your words may be "community."
+For these five words, you are limited only by your own imagination and ability to dream of a brighter future.